Projective Anosov representations, convex cocompact actions, and rigidity: Entropy rigidity

-In particular, amongst the class of Riemannian $d$-manifolds with $\Ric \geq -(d-1)$ the volume growth entropy is maximized when $(X,g)$ is isometric to real hyperbolic $d$-space.
+The Bishop-Gromov volume comparison theorem implies that amongst the class of Riemannian $d$-manifolds with $\Ric \geq -(d-1)$ the volume growth entropy is maximized when $(X,g)$ is isometric to real hyperbolic $d$-space.
 There are many other examples which maximize volume growth entropy, but if $X$ has ``enough'' symmetry then it is reasonable to suspect that $h_{vol}(X,g)=d-1$ if and only if $X$ is isometric to real hyperbolic $d$-space.
 This was proved by Ledrappier and Wang when $X$ covers a compact manifold:

 \begin{theorem}[Ledrappier-Wang \cite{LW2010}] Let $(X,g)$ be a complete simply connected Riemannian $d$-manifold with $\Ric \geq -(d-1)$.
 Suppose that $X$ is the Riemannian universal cover of a compact manifold.
 Then $h_{vol}(X,g)=d-1$ if and only if $X$ is isometric to real hyperbolic $d$-space. \end{theorem}